abigailhall/final-project/proposal.md

 Below is a rough schedule in order to complete this final project on time:

                Thursday April 16th: 4:00 - 6:00: Start Fuit Ninja.
 Get "fruit" (may just use balls as a place holder for now) to fall properly on screen, with the three different game levels.
 Get sword functionality working as well.

                Tuesday April 20th: 4:00-6:00:  Add bombs, a counter for score, and the 3 different strikes on screen.

                Wednesday April 15th: 3:30-5:30: Clean up anything.
 Hopefully by now the game should have full functionality.
 Fix what isn't workly properly.

                Thursday April 16th: 4:00-6:00: Make the game look pretty.
 Add option for different backgrounds and swords.

                Tuesday April 21st: 4:00- 6:00: Add sound effects to the game.

                Wednesday April 22nd: 3:30-5:30: Clean up the game and completely finish it.
-Possible start Minesweeper.
+Possibly start Minesweeper.

                Thursday April 23rd: 4:00-6:00: